Images shown are of mature plants

 Though Weeping Willows are often found near rivers, lakes and wetlands, they can grow just about anywhere, even demonstrating some tolerance to drought.
 They're highly adaptable to all kinds of soils and growing conditions, even helping to prevent soil erosion.

 And as one of the last trees to lose its leaves in the fall, it's known for its excellent green hues during the spring and summer and boasts virtually no tree litter.
 But the best part is we've planted, grown and nurtured your Weeping Willow from day one...now, you reap the rewards of our hard work at the nursery.

-The Weeping Willow: mentioned in many poems, songs and stories because of its grace and beauty, made even better by our healthy, happy variety.
+The Weeping Willow: Known for its grace and beauty, made even better by our healthy, happy variety.
 Order one (or more) of your own today!